-To this end, a message-passing GNN layer yields a representation $\tilde\vh_i \in \R^{d^\prime}$ for each node $i$, by collecting and aggregating the information from each of its neighbors into a single message; and using the aggregated message to update its representation from the previous layer, $\vh_i \in \R^{d}$.
+Assume as input an undirected graph ${G} = ({V}, {E})$, where ${V} = [n]$ denotes the set of vertices of the graph, and ${E} \subseteq {V} \times {V}$ the set of edges.
+Each node $i\in[n]$ is represented by a $d$-dimensional feature vector $\bX_i\in \R^d$, and the goal is to produce a set of predictions $\{\hat \by_i\}_{i=1}^n$. \msg{Message-passing GNNs.
+Explain what are they in general terms.} To this end, a message-passing GNN layer yields a representation $\tilde\vh_i \in \R^{d^\prime}$ for each node $i$, by collecting and aggregating the information from each of its neighbors into a single message; and using the aggregated message to update its representation from the previous layer, $\vh_i \in \R^{d}$.
 For the purposes of this work, we can define this operation as the following:

 where $N_i^*$ is the set of neighbors of node $i$ (including $i$), $\mW_v\in\R^{d^\prime\times d}$ a learnable matrix, $f$ an elementwise function, and $\gamma_{ij}\in[0,1]$ are coefficients such that $\sum_{j} \gamma_{ij} = 1$ for each node $i$.